 But as cats grow older, this buffer will eventually be used up.
 Once that point is reached, the kidneys will slowly start to lose their filtration capacity over time.

 Whilst this loss of capacity is to some extent ‘normal’, for some pets the damage becomes so severe that hey kidneys cannot function properly.
 ‘Chronic Renal Failure’ or ‘Chronic Kidney Injury’ are other names for the severe loss of kidney function over time.
 We call the disease ‘chronic’, because it happens over a long period, with small amounts of damage slowly building up.

 Deterioration of the organs is not an overnight process.
 CKD is mostly diagnosed in cats past the age of seven, because it takes several years before the damage has progressed to a level where symptoms start to become visible on the outside.

 By that time almost 75% of your cat’s kidney function will have been permanently lost.
 It is therefore vital that older pets are checked at least once a year by the vet in an effort to discover diseases like CKD as soon as possible.

-Other factors besides age can influence the progression of kidney disease: breed, diet choice (notably phosphorus levels), daily activity, other diseases and so on.
-Because chronic kidney disease occurs over such a long period of time it’s impossible to point to the exact cause in most cases.
+Other factors besides age can influence the progression of kidney disease: breed, diet choice (notably phosphorus levels), daily activity, and the presence of other diseases.
+Because CKD tends to develop over a period of years rather than months, it’s almost impossible to point to the exact cause in most cases.